 18. Oden – Fish Cake Stew

-Oden is a winter specialty made up of various meats, seafood, and vegetables that have been stewed and served in a mild broth.
+Oden is a winter specialty made up of various types of meat, seafood, and vegetables that have been stewed and served in a mild broth.
 The warm broth of Oden can instantly warm up your body and your heart, especially on a chilly evening.

 The broth is different depending on the region.
 For example, the one in Tokyo is a bit saltier since the locals like to use dark soya sauce.
-The Osaka version contains light soy sauce instead, so it is a bit sweeter.
+The Osaka version contains light soy sauce, which is a bit sweeter.

-Check out this old-style Oden stall in Tokyo and learn more about traditional Oden ingredients!
+Check out this old-style stall and learn more about traditional Oden ingredients!

-19. Kare Pan/ Kashi Pan – Curry Bread
+19. Kare Pan or Kashi Pan – Curry Bread

 Imagine biting into crunchy bread filled with tasty brown curry; doesn’t that instantly make your mouth water?
 Unlike Indian curry, the traditional curry in Japan is slightly sweet, which matches well with the sweet fried dough of Kare Pan.